E-Sh4rk/EmeraldACE_tuto/hex-editor.md

 ```
 Group             Attack  Defense
-Launcher 1-2      4269    14203
-Launcher 3-4      27183   14177

 Hex editor 1-3    59215   52963
 Hex editor 4-6    14453   33968
 Hex editor 7-9    43544   3083
 Hex editor 10-12  53719   10227
 ```

-NOTE: The checksum does not take the order into account, so take care not to change the relative order of the bad eggs otherwise it will be difficult to notice and to find the right order again!
+NOTE: The checksum does not take the order into account, so take care not to change the relative order of the bad eggs, otherwise it will be difficult to notice it and to find the right order again!

 If you have different values for some groups, then you should throw away the corresponding bad eggs and create them again.